Appsilon/styleguide/R-style-guide/R.md

 ### Commenting Guidelines

-Comment your code.
+Comment your code when necessary.
+Good comments explain why something is there, what is its purpose etc. Do not add comments that explain simply what happens.
 Entire commented lines should begin with
 ```#``` and one space.